 The welder works at 120 Volts AC and reaches about 30 to 130 amperes at the peak level.

 Thus, it is ideal for working on light metals and a perfect match for your DIYs.
-Moreover, you can check on the Clarke 130en MIG welder manual to learn about any of its functionalities.
+Moreover, you can check on the Clarke 130EN MIG welder manual to learn about its functionalities.

 What could be better?

-That was quite a long list out there.
 So, is Clarke a good brand?
-Well, we cannot say that for sure until we checked out the Clarke 130en MIG welder problems.
+Well, we cannot say that for sure until we check out the Clarke 130en MIG welder problems.
 So, take a look at some of the things that this welder still needs to improve.